-The below table shows the total annual return performance over a five year period up to 31 December for each year listed.
+The comparisons in the table below are based on performance over a five year period and show the total annual return up to 31 December for each year listed.

-This performance information is net of charges (subscription and redemption fees) but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.
+This performance information is net of subscription and redemption fees but does not include the effect of any preliminary charge that may be paid on the purchase of an investment.